Board of Directors

 He earned a BA in Biology from Columbia University, an MD from Georgetown University School of Medicine, and a JD from Harvard Law School.

-Lou is President of Arrow Consulting and was recently appointed as the Chief People Officer for ISG Technologies.
-Additionally, he serves as a recruitment broker for a variety of Fortune 500 organizations.
+Additionally, he serves as a recruitment lead for a variety of Fortune 500 organizations.
 He previously served as Vice President, GSK Talent Solutions for GlaxoSmithKline, and had responsibility for overseeing the strategy and delivery of the global talent sourcing and recruitment functions at GSK.
 He originally joined SmithKline Beckman Consumer Products as Manager, Government and Public Affairs.
-He previously served on a variety of Boards including the U.S. Army War College, where he formerly served as Vice President of the Board, Interfaith Health & Support Services of Southern Ocean County Inc., and Robert Michael Communications, Voorhees, NJ.
+He previously served on a variety of Boards including the U.S. Army War College, where he formerly served as Vice President of the Board; Interfaith Health & Support Services of Southern Ocean County Inc; and Robert Michael Communications, Voorhees, NJ.
 He is also a past trustee of the Wilkes University Board of Directors and is a former Board Member of The Executive Grapevine, an organization comprised of professionals in Talent Management, London, England.
-He is currently a Board Member for ISG Service Company based in Towson, MD and Arlington, TX.

 Lou received his BA from St. Mary’s Seminary College and has done graduate work in the Executive Master’s Program at the University of Pennsylvania.